TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 .

-These ways of working go back many years at this point in history, such that they are becoming fundamentally evergreen with new digital nomad resources and communities pop up daily.
-Recently, the many forms of making a living abroad or at home, usually but not always while traveling frequently, have increased substantially.
+These ways of working go back many years at this point in history, and they are becoming fundamentally evergreen as new digital nomad resources and communities pop up daily.
+Recently, the number of ways of living abroad or at home, usually but not always while traveling frequently, has increased substantially.

 * * *

-(Editor's note: We have no affiliate relationship with the book and its author, who has been a contributing columnist and editor to Transitions Abroad magazine and TransitionsAbroad.com on many occasions over the years.)
+(Editor's note: We want to clarify that we have no affiliate relationship with the book and its author.
+Tim Leffel has been a contributing columnist and editor to Transitions Abroad magazine and TransitionsAbroad.com on many occasions over the years.)

 Better Life for Half the Price book by Tim Leffel.